Revisiting Entropy in Reinforcement Learning for Large Reasoning Models: Related Work

 \section{Related Work}

 Entropy has long served as a regularization mechanism to encourage exploration in reinforcement learning \citep{DBLP:conf/aaai/ZiebartMBD08,DBLP:phd/us/Ziebart18}.
-In the era of LLMs, several studies have similarly incorporated entropy maximization objectives into RLVR to promote exploration and prevent premature convergence \citep{shen2025entropycontrolllmrlalgorithms,DBLP:journals/corr/abs-2505-22312}.
-Aiming to mitigate entropy collapse, Clip-Higher \citep{DBLP:journals/corr/abs-2503-14476} raises the upper clipping bound of the importance ratio to prevent low-probability tokens with positive advantages from being clipped. \citet{zhihu2025entropy} and \citet{DBLP:journals/corr/abs-2505-22617} provide theoretical insights into entropy dynamics, showing that tokens with strong positive covariance between their probabilities and corresponding advantages primarily drive entropy collapse.
+In the era of LLMs \citep{DBLP:journals/corr/abs-2303-18223,DBLP:journals/corr/abs-2309-15025,DBLP:journals/corr/abs-2310-19736,DBLP:journals/corr/abs-2412-17686,DBLP:journals/corr/abs-2509-02547}, several studies use entropy as a signal to determine when agents should seek experience guidance and perform additional partial sampling \citep{DBLP:journals/corr/abs-2507-19849,DBLP:journals/corr/abs-2601-08605}.
+In a related vein, entropy maximization objectives have been incorporated into RLVR to encourage exploration and prevent premature convergence \citep{shen2025entropycontrolllmrlalgorithms,DBLP:journals/corr/abs-2505-22312}.
+To mitigate entropy collapse, Clip-Higher \citep{DBLP:journals/corr/abs-2503-14476} raises the upper clipping bound of the importance ratio to prevent low-probability tokens with positive advantages from being clipped. \citet{zhihu2025entropy} and \citet{DBLP:journals/corr/abs-2505-22617} provide theoretical insights into entropy dynamics, showing that tokens with strong positive covariance between their probabilities and corresponding advantages primarily drive entropy collapse.
 Building on these insights, Clip-Cov and KL-Cov \citep{DBLP:journals/corr/abs-2505-22617} limit updates on tokens exhibiting such covariance.
 Similarly, CE-GPPO \citep{su2025cegppocoordinatingentropygradientpreserving} mitigates entropy collapse by preserving the gradients of clipped tokens through a stop-gradient operation.
 Furthermore, \citet{DBLP:journals/corr/abs-2506-01939} train LLMs using only high-entropy tokens to enhance model performance, while \citet{DBLP:journals/corr/abs-2506-14758} incorporate entropy terms into the advantage to encourage exploration and improve reasoning capabilities.
 Numerous other studies have also explored entropy-based mechanisms to further enhance the performance of LLMs trained with RLVR \citep{DBLP:journals/corr/abs-2508-11016,wang2025harnessinguncertaintyentropymodulatedpolicy,liu2025uniformheterogeneoustailoringpolicy}.